Lovkush-A/blog/_posts/2020-06-25-creditcard6.md

 ### Under- and over-sampling
 It turns out my idea from Part III, to remove non-fraudulent data, has a name: under-sampling.
-However, it sounds like there is an expection that under-sampling could actually improve the performance of the models.
+However, it sounds like there is an expectation that under-sampling could actually improve the performance of the models.
 This is surprising to me; unless you are systematially removing unrepresenative data, how can the model improve with less information?!
 A quick skim of the wikipedia article suggests I have not completely missed the point: 'the reasons to use undersampling are mainly practical and related to resource costs'.

 Over-sampling looks like an interesting idea, in which you create new artificial data to pad out the under-represented class.
 Some people on Kaggle used SMOTE, where you take two nearby points, and introduce new points directly in between these two points.
 Something to keep in mind for future!